The Software Selection Process (One-Month Timeline)

 Review Internal Processes

 “What’s the most popular software?”
 “What’s the best?”
-“What’s the industry-standard?”
+“What’s the industry standard?”

-The problem with these questions is that pursuing a single answer is a red herring that takes the focus of finding the best fitting software.
+The problem with these questions is that pursuing a single answer is a red herring that takes the focus of finding the best-fitting_ software.
 Software quality is always contextual.

 Before seeking out options, start by examining the key internal processes the new software will address.